Giorgio Almirante: Early life

 Almirante was born at Salsomaggiore Terme, in Emilia Romagna, but his parents were Molisian with noble ancestry.
-His aunt was actress Italia Almirante Manzini.
+His aunt was the actress Italia Almirante Manzini.
 He spent his childhood following his parents, who worked in the theatre, in Turin and Rome.
 He graduated in literature in 1937.

 Pre-war Fascism and role during World War II

 Almirante trained as a schoolteacher, but went to work writing for the Rome-based fascist paper Il Tevere.
 He was influenced by the journalist Telesio Interlandi, who was his ideological mentor.
 A journalist by profession, Almirante wrote extensively for Interlandi's journal La Difesa della Razza (The defence of race).
-Almirante also helped to organise the Italian Social Republic (RSI) in which he was appointed Chief of Cabinet of the Minister of Culture in 1944.
+Almirante also helped to organise the Italian Social Republic (RSI), in which he was appointed Chief of Cabinet of the Minister of Culture in 1944.

 Italian Social Movement

 Leadership

-Following the defeat of fascism Almirante was indicted on charges that he ordered the shooting of partisans in 1944, although a general amnesty saw this lifted.
+Following the defeat of fascism, Almirante was indicted on charges that he ordered the shooting of partisans in 1944, although a general amnesty saw this lifted.
 He fled Italy after the war but returned in 1946 to set up his own small fascist group.
 It was quickly absorbed into the Italian Social Movement (MSI), which was set up the same year.
-Almirante was chosen as leader of the new party in part because of his low profile, as the higher-ranking members of the fascist regime involved in the MSI opted instead to take on behind the scenes roles.
+Almirante was chosen as leader of the new party in part because of his low profile, as the higher-ranking members of the fascist regime involved in the MSI opted instead to take on behind-the-scenes roles.
 Representing a radical faction within the party, Almirante's group lost ground as more moderate elements gained influence in the party; this tendency soon gained the upper hand, forcing Almirante to give way to Augusto De Marsanich as leader in 1950.
-He had intimated his support for the Europe a nation ideas prevalent at the time but failed to convince the party to take a position against De Marsanich's pro-NATO policy.
+He had intimated his support for the Europe a nation ideas prevalent at the time, but failed to convince the party to take a position against De Marsanich's pro-NATO policy.